astraw/bui-backend/bui-demo/README.md

 To run with other options:

+    # Use Rust yew frontend, all files bundled into executable:
+    # The following line requires building the Rust yew frontend (see below).
+    cargo run --no-default-features --features "bundle_files frontend_yew"

+    # or

+    # Use Rust yew frontend, files served from filesystem for frontend development:
+    # The following line requires building the Rust yew frontend (see below).
+    cargo run --no-default-features --features "serve_files frontend_yew"

+    # or

-    # Use Rust wasm frontend, all files bundled into executable:
+    # Use Rust stdweb frontend, all files bundled into executable:
-    # The following line requires building the Rust wasm frontend (see below).
+    # The following line requires building the Rust stdweb frontend (see below).
     cargo run --no-default-features --features "bundle_files frontend_rust_wasm"

     # or

-    # Use Rust wasm frontend, files served from filesystem for frontend development:
+    # Use Rust stdweb frontend, files served from filesystem for frontend development:
-    # The following line requires building the Rust wasm frontend (see below).
+    # The following line requires building the Rust stdweb frontend (see below).
     cargo run --no-default-features --features "serve_files frontend_rust_wasm"

     # or